An infinite-dimensional Kolmogorov theorem and the construction of almost periodic breathers: Persistence of full-dimensional frequency-preserving tori

-Furthermore, following the spirit of Moser, the profound interplay among nonresonance, regularity, and spatial structures in infinite-dimensional Hamiltonian systems remains largely unexplored.
+Furthermore, following the spirit of Moser, the profound interplay among the non-resonance condition, regularity, and spatial structures in infinite-dimensional Hamiltonian systems remains largely unexplored.
 A recent advancement in this direction can be attributed to \cite{arXiv:2306.08211}, where the authors gave the sharp regularity for Gevrey and even $ C^\infty $ infinite-dimensional vector fields, ensuring the persistence of full-dimensional tori.
-Notably, at times, the authors observed that the spatial structures are not limited to the usual thickened torus $ \mathbb{T}_{\sigma}^\infty $, provided a specific equilibrium condition is satisfied.
+Notably, in some cases, the authors observed that the spatial structures are not limited to the usual thickened torus $ \mathbb{T}_{\sigma}^\infty $, provided a specific equilibrium condition is satisfied.
+We also refer to the recent contribution by Corsi \textit{et al.} \cite{MR4781767}, wherein the profound relationship between the spatial structure and other relevant quantities is explored.

 Here, we briefly demonstrate that a similar phenomenon holds true for our KAM theorems, thereby addressing the issue in \cite{MR4201442} within the abstract infinite-dimensional Hamiltonian framework (not for the linear Schr\"odinger equation).